 It is National Autism Acceptance Month!
 People on the autism spectrum develop uniquely.
-Some may have challenges in communicating, social skills, sensory experiences, and behavior.
-As the Autism Speaks website points out, there are different ways autism can show up for people depending on a combination of genetic and environmental factors in an individual.
+Some may have communication, social skills, sensory experiences, and behavior challenges.
+There are different ways autism can show up for people depending on an individual’s genetic and environmental factors.
 Those with autism might think and problem-solve differently.
-Some people with autism may not need a lot of support in their daily lives, and some may need a lot of hands-on support.
-The Centers for Disease Control stated the prevalenceof children identified with autism is 1 in 54, is spread evenly throughout the population, and is more than 4 times more common in boys than in girls.
+Some people with autism may not need much support in their daily lives, and some may need a lot of hands-on support.
+The Centers for Disease Control stated the prevalence of children identified with autism is 1 in 54, is spread evenly throughout the population, and is more than four times more common in boys than in girls.

-As Kildahl et al. (2019), Rumball (2019), and Sizoo and Lobregt (2016) point out in their literature reviews on identifying PTSD and treating trauma in individuals on the autism spectrum, therapists may not recognize trauma symptoms as quickly in people with autism because of symptoms that overlap between PTSD and autism spectrum disorder (ASD), such as avoidance, hyperarousal, and difficulties with thoughts.
-However, research on the use of EMDR therapy with those in this population in trauma treatment is encouraging.
+As Kildahl et al. (2019), Rumball (2019), and Sizoo and Lobregt (2016) point out in their literature reviews on identifying PTSD and treating trauma in individuals on the autism spectrum; therapists may not recognize trauma symptoms as quickly in people with autism because of symptoms that overlap between PTSD and autism spectrum disorder (ASD), such as avoidance, hyperarousal, and difficulties with thoughts.
+However, research on using EMDR therapy with those in this population in trauma treatment is encouraging.

 Interview with Sherri Paulson, LCSW

 Tell us a little bit about you, your experience becoming an EMDR therapist and your experience with clients on the autism spectrum?